 Start your days by watching the sunrise over the Atlantic while taking a stroll on one of the area’s most beautiful beaches.

 You’ll then be able to enjoy a day packed full of golf or sport.
-Alternatively, you could plan a trip to a vineyard where you can enjoy local wines and music while chatting to friendly Southerners.
+Alternatively, you could plan a trip to a vineyard where you can enjoy local wines and music while chatting with friendly Southerners.

 If you love to dance, this is one of the best places in the country for you.
-In fact, it’s home to the dance move “the Shag” and you’ll find locals dancing the night away in the Ocean Drive.
+In fact, it’s home to the dance move “the Shag” and you’ll find locals dancing the night away in Ocean Drive.